swcarpentry/website/_posts/2018/04/2018-04-11-launch-handbook.md

 teaser: "Find new pathways to a range of Carpentries' materials"
 categories:
     - blog
-tags: [ "Handbook", "Documentation", "Communication" , "Software Carpentry"]
 comments: true
 show_meta: true
 authors: ["Tracy Teal", "Maneesha Sane", "Belinda Weaver"]
-tags: ["Communications"]
+tags: [ "Handbook", "Documentation", "Communication" , "Software Carpentry"]
 ---

 As The Carpentries, we're excited to announce that we have consolidated and updated many